 I can’t decide how I feel about the patterned shirts in this set.
 I like them, but I’m not sure how much I like them… I was trying to do more patterns, but I’m not sure I should have.
 I really don’t like the black background that seems to happen when my pictures open in a new window… is it just me or do other people see it too?
 And does it annoy you all as much as it annoys me?

 Today Marisole printable paper doll is going cybergoth since there’s just not enough neon and shiny in Marisole’s eclectic paper wardrobe.
-This is the first new Marisole in a depressingly long time… I confess I spent time I probably should have spent revising a chapter of my thesis on this, but after five hours in the library my mind is pretty much non-fuctional anyway.
-And it’s nice to come home to paper doll coloring as a rela
+This is the first new Marisole in a depressingly long time… I confess I spent time I probably should have spent revising a paper on this, but after five hours in the library my mind is pretty much non-functional anyway.
+And it’s nice to come home to paper doll coloring as a relaxing project to work on.

 Now, I did recently get my hands on Gothic: Dark Glamour by Valerie Steele.
 While I normally I like Steele’s work, I was a bit disappointed by this book.
 It didn’t have the lavish pictures I have come to want in any costume book I buy.
 Still, it did have a fairly nice description of cyber-gothic and helped me narrow things down to black with neon accents.
 The hair was the hardest part of this paper doll, but I am actually quite pleased at how it came out.
 The other piece I am most proud of is the shiny black corset.
 Shiny fabrics are something I am still practicing and I am totally excited at how perfect the corset turned out to be.
 It’s rare that I really feel like I’ve achieved what I wanted with texture.
 Texture is hard.